 Asking the right NPS Question gives you the best understanding of your audience’s level of satisfaction.
 The wording, tone, and phrasing of that question are all incredibly important.
 You want to convey the importance of the customer’s feedback while being very clear in how you ask the question.

 NPS surveys are a two-part question.
-The first step is a numerical rating system, which is followed by an open-ended text box where customers can give you more direct feedback if necessary.
+The first step is a numerical rating system, after which customers respond to an open-ended text box for more direct feedback if necessary.

 When creating your NPS question, it is best to keep it short, simple, and easy to understand.
 You don’t want to confuse your audience as that will throw off the validity of your results.